sapanparikh18/refactor/index.md

 # Refactoring

-While refactoring is synonymous to “code clean up”, before you start cleaning a legacy system a good set of test cases is a prerequisite.
+The are some of my notes I took while reading Martin Fowler's _Refactoring.
+Improving THE Design of Existing Code_ While refactoring is synonymous to “code clean up”, before you start cleaning a legacy system a good set of test cases is a prerequisite.
 Having a suit of test cases will keep two things in check.

 1. While you refactor code you are not introducing new bugs